top of page

 “I know,” Lisa said gently.
 “That’s why I came.”

 And there it was, the fear she tried to hide.
 Not fear of Saoirse, but fear for the baby.
-Fear of what exhaustion, sedatives, and sorrow could do.
+Fear of what insomnia mixed with sorrow could do.
 Fear of the story they would all have to tell if something happened to the babies on their watch.

 “I wasn’t going anywhere,” Saoirse said, a little too fast.